 In 1945, when New Zealanders were getting on with rebuilding their lives, Bob and Beth Yarnton opened their first shop in Mokoia Road.
 It says much for the quality of product and service that today, 71 years on, the name Yarntons is still above the door - and the store has grown to three shop frontages.

-In the intervening years Yarntons have had stores in Glenfield and Northcote, and today operate a Menswear & Women's wear store in Devonport – now owned by Bruce Yarnton, son of Bob and Beth, and his wife Karen.
+In the intervening years Yarntons have also had stores in Glenfield, Northcote and Albany, and today operate a Menswear & Women's wear store in Devonport – now owned by Bruce Yarnton, son of Bob and Beth, and his wife Karen.

 The Birkenhead store began as a true draper, selling zips, buttons and patterns as well as men’s and women’s clothing.
 As time went on the store also specialized in school uniforms, and continues to do so today.